 Noisy operation can have a variety of causes, and many of the causes can be mitigated or avoided through routine maintenance.
 The most common noises are:

-Loud rattle or vibration when system starts and stops
+- Loud rattle or vibration when the system starts and stops

 Most vents have internal baffles that let you control the airflow.
 If those baffles are loose, they can move in the airstream, creating a rattling noise.
 If they’re closed too tightly, the air that is forced around them can create a whistling sound.
 Squealing or whistling from the return can be a sign of a failing blower motor.
 Thumps, rattles, and vibrations are generally caused by loose ducts and vents.
 As the system starts up, loose equipment can move around, making noises.

-Who to Call When You’re Experiencing Air Conditioning Problems in the Central New Jersey Area
+Who to Call When You’re Experiencing Air Conditioning Problems in Central Jersey

 If you’re experiencing any of these air conditioning problems in the central New Jersey area, contact Arctic Air Conditioning to get your system diagnosed and repaired.
 We have been performing AC repair and maintenance in New Jersey since 1977, and our highly skilled technicians will get your AC up and running in time for summer.